home

 • Find out about international environmental issues at www.greenpeace.org.

-• The US government's official Earth Day website has a plethora of practical suggestions as well as links to other environmental websites: www.earthday.gov
+• The US government's official Earth Day website has a plethora of practical suggestions as well as links to other environmental websites: www.epa.gov/earthday.

 One need not be employed in the field in or do volunteer conservation work to become well informed about important issues.
 All you really need is a desire to learn and get involved, whether it be at home, on the job or through an organization.